Note: This guide was originally written in 2015, but it is updated every year to reflect relevant new trends and changes in the industry.

 Rank Monitoring

-Rank monitoring is an essential initial step in the website migration process as it allows visibility on loss and gain of search exposure.
-It is very likely that there are many hundreds of keywords that provide your site with traffic every month, and whilst monitoring all of them is not essential, tracking top-performing or high volume keywords can provide confidence that your campaign is moving in the right direction.
+There are likely many hundreds of keywords that provide your site with traffic every month, and whilst monitoring all of them is not essential, tracking top-performing or high-volume keywords can provide confidence that your campaign is moving in the right direction.

 • Keyword